Mzak01/NIU-school/README.md

 UNIX and Network Programming with Raimund Ege

 # CSCI340 <br />
-Data Structures and Algorithm Analysis with Jie Zhou
+Data Structures and Algorithm Analysis with

 # CSCI466 <br />
 MSTR Databases with Jon Lehuta

+# CSCI467 <br />
+Intro to Software Engineering with Raimund Ege